bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

 ## Documentation

-All PII Tasks should be documented with a small string that explains what they detect.
+In addition to its name, all PII Tasks should be documented with a small string that explains what they detect.
 The place to add this documentation is:
  * For Regex tasks, add the string as the third element in the task descriptor inside `PII_TASKS`
  * For Callable tasks, use the function docstring to add the documentation.